 Here is the “official” call for help, come get in on the excitement with us!

-- Are familiar and interested in distributed development tools (version control, bug tracker) typically used in an open source project of size (remember when I said 400 million users?
+- Are familiar and interested in distributed development tools (version control, bug tracker) typically used in an open source project of size (remember when I said half a billion users?
 Ya, it’s not a small code base)

 - Want to learn (or already know) how to identify critical issues in a pool of bugs filed against a code base that branches every 6 weeks

 - Have worked in open source, or are extremely enthusiastic about learning how to do things in the open with a very diverse, global community of passionate contributors

 - Can demonstrate facility with public communications (do you blog, tweet, have a presence online with an audience?)

 - Will be part of the team that drives what goes in to final Firefox releases

 - Learn to coordinate across functional teams (security, support, engineering, quality assurance, marketing, localization)